Siege of Vicksburg: Aftermath

 Vicksburg was the last major Confederate stronghold on the Mississippi River; therefore, capturing it completed the second part of the Northern strategy, the Anaconda Plan.
 The successful ending of the Vicksburg campaign significantly degraded the ability of the Confederacy to maintain its war effort.
 This action, combined with the surrender of Port Hudson to Maj.
 Gen. Nathaniel P. Banks on July 9, yielded command of the Mississippi River to the Union forces, who would hold it for the rest of the conflict.

-The Confederate surrender on July 4, 1863, is sometimes considered, when combined with Gen. Robert E. Lee's July 3 defeat at Gettysburg by Maj.
+The Confederate surrender at 10:00 AM on July 4, 1863, is sometimes considered, when combined with Gen. Robert E. Lee's July 3 defeat at Gettysburg by Maj.
 Gen. George Meade, the turning point of the war.
 It cut off the states of Arkansas, Louisiana, and Texas from the rest of the Confederate States, effectively splitting the Confederacy in two for the duration of the war.
 The Union victory also permanently severed communication between the Trans-Mississippi Department and the balance of the Confederacy.

 Folk tradition holds that the Fourth of July (Independence Day) holiday was not celebrated by Vicksburg until World War II.
 This claim is inaccurate, for large Independence Day celebrations were held as early as 1907.